aoliverg/MTUOC-web-downloader/README.md

 # 1. Introduction

 In this repository a set of scripts for downloading a whole website are available.
-To perform this task, two different strategies can be performed:
+To perform this task, two different steps should be:

-- Starting from a URL, detect, store and follow all the links in the web page, and performing this until all the website is downloaded and stored localy, or a maximum number of webpages are downloaded, or a maximumn time is consumed.
-This methodology is implemented in the script MTUOC-web-downloader.py.
-- Retrieve all the sitemap of the website with MTUOC-sitemap.py and download all the URLs from the sitemap with MTUOC-download-from-sitemap.py
+- Retrieve all the sitemap of the website with MTUOC-sitemap.py
+- Download all the links in the sitemap, and while downloading, detecting new internal links to download.
+This can be performed by MTUOC-download-from-sitemap-selenium.py and MTUOC-download-from-sitemap-requests.py

-Not all strategies work for all websites, so you should try them and decide which is more suitable.
+Not all strategies (selenium and requests) work for all websites, so you should try them and decide which is more suitable.
+You may also find some websites from where you can't get any file.

 # 2. Prerequisites

-The programs are develped in Python version 3 and you need a Python 3 interpreter in your sistem.
-To run the programs you should install the following prerequisites
+The programs are develped in Python version 3 and you need a Python 3 interpreter in your system.
+To run the programs you should install the following prerequisites:

+For MTUOC-sitemap.py

 ```
+requests
+ultimate_sitemap_parser
 beautifulsoup4
-PyYAML
-requests
-selenium
-urllib3
 ```

 You can use pip or pip3 (depending on your installation) (use sudo if you plan to install in the whole system or use a virtual environment):